eclipse-hono/hono/site/documentation/content/architecture/component-view/index.md

 Scaling out messaging infrastructure is a not a trivial task.
 Hono **does not** provide an out-of-the-box solution to this problem but instead integrates with the [EnMasse](https://enmasseproject.github.io) project which aims at providing *Messaging as a Service* infrastructure.

+### Google Pub/Sub based Messaging Infrastructure

+To use this setup, a Google project has to be provided with the Pub/Sub API enabled.
+There is no example deployment for this Messaging Infrastructure.

+Google Pub/Sub is an asynchronous messaging service designed to be highly scalable.
+There is no need to take care about scaling out messaging infrastructure.